Athena (wrestler): NXT (2015–2018)

 In September 2015 Reese signed a contract with WWE, and was assigned to their developmental territory, NXT.
 She wrestled as Adrien Reese or Adrienne Reese from October 2015 until June 2016, when her name was changed to Ember Moon.
 After a series of introductory vignettes, Moon made her television debut at NXT TakeOver: Brooklyn II, defeating Billie Kay.
-Throughout the following months, Ember Moon went on a winning streak both in tag team and singles matches until losing to NXT Women's Champion Asuka at NXT TakeOver: Orlando on April 1.
+Throughout the following months, Ember Moon went on a winning streak in tag team matches, and also in singles matches, until losing to NXT Women's Champion Asuka at NXT TakeOver: Orlando on April 1.
 In May, Moon sustained a shoulder injury after being thrown out of the ring by Asuka.

 After she returned on June, she faced Asuka again for the championship at NXT TakeOver: Brooklyn III, but was once again defeated.
 In August, Asuka had to vacate the NXT Women's Championship due to an injury.
 On November 18, Moon won the vacant NXT Women's Championship in a fatal-four-way match, defeating Royce, Nikki Cross, and Kairi Sane.
 As champion, Moon held the title for 140 days, feuding with Shayna Baszler.
 At NXT TakeOver: Philadelphia, Moon retained her title against her, but lost it at NXT TakeOver: New Orleans.